UnitTestBot/jacodb/cfgDesign.md

     * each instruction has an implicit edge to the exception receiver (either catch or method exit)
       * requires type resolving during cfg construction
+      * allows to resolve all method exits: normal ones and exception exits
     * instructions do not store exception path information, it is only stored in catch instructions (each catch stores a list of throwing instructions)
       * does not require type resolving, we can't provide more thorough information about exception paths
   * instructions store their mapping to the bytecode
-* additional basic block API
+* basic block API
   * basic blocks are just 'views' that are mapped to the range of instructions in the original cfg
   * exception paths are represented in basic block API similarly to instructions